-I then scrolled through the comment section, and found out that there were actually quite a lot of people who actually relate to this.
+I then scrolled through the comment section and found out that there were quite a lot of people who relate to this.
 And there was this one commenter who thoroughly explicates the idea; “The feeling you’re talking about is the feel of ‘sublime’ described by Edmund Burke.
 We reach it in the face of a pleasant experience that makes us feel insignificant, yet it provides us with a useful correction of how to view the world from a broader perspective.
 We can encounter it observing a powerful storm or like you pondering on monumental mountains.”

 So, there you are.
 “Sublime”, that’s a pretty word.
 Wikipedia says, “In aesthetics, the sublime (from the Latin sublīmis) is the quality of greatness, whether physical, moral, intellectual, metaphysical, aesthetic, spiritual, artistic, grandeur, or beauty as to inspire great admiration or awe.
 The term especially refers to a greatness beyond all possibility of calculation, measurement, or imitation.”

 I also found this video of School of Life that elaborately explains Edmund Burke’s sublime theory.
 It felt so amazing to finally know something that you’ve been trying to figure out for years.

-Now you know why am I destined to be a forever introvert-being in a constant state of alienation (okay that one is also an exaggeration lol); not everyone understand my incomprehensible mind, not even my parents.
-I’m not complaining though.
-Sometimes it does feel shitty for not having people in the same radar, but on the other hand, it’s also good to be unique.
-Okay, that went a little bit off the main line lol, I don’t even know what am I talking about.
+Now you know why I am destined to be a forever introvert-being in a constant state of alienation (okay that one is also an exaggeration lol); not everyone understands my incomprehensible mind, not even my parents.
+I’m not complaining, though.
+Sometimes it does feel shitty for not having people on the same radar, but on the other hand, it’s also good to be unique.
+Okay, that went a little bit off the mainline lol; I don’t even know what I am talking about.

 The point of this post is, some feelings are too complicated to be articulated by human’s simple linguistic syntax.
-But in the end, rather than grumbling about the imperfection of human being, this is actually a thing to celebrate.
-Our imperfection is what makes us beautiful.
+But in the end, rather than grumbling about the imperfection of human beings, this is a thing to celebrate.
+Our flaw is what makes us beautiful.

 So, have you ever had a sublime experience?
 What was the effect on you?